cython/cython/docs/src/reference/compilation.rst

 -l LIB, --lib LIB                             Add a library to link the extension against (can be specified multiple times).

--L dir                                        Add a path to the list of libary directories (can be specified multiple times).
+-L dir                                        Add a path to the list of library directories (can be specified multiple times).

 -I INCLUDE, --include INCLUDE                 Add a path to the list of include directories (can be specified multiple times).